-The Block 1 missile upgrade includes an improved rocket motor that reduces time of flight, an enhanced warhead effective against a greater range of targets, 2,500m of improved probability of hit /kills and improvements to the command launch unit and software.
-In 2008, the improved Block 1 missile full material release was received and the US Army has stockpiled the first production lots.
+The Block 1 missile upgrade includes an improved rocket motor that reduces the time of flight, an enhanced warhead effective against a greater range of targets, as well as 2,500m of improved probability of hits/kills and improvements to the CLU and software.
+In 2008, the improved Block 1 missile full material release was received, and the US Army stockpiled the first production lots.

-Other improvements include a digital display, software processing enhancement and remote view of the gunner display in an RS-170 standard video format.
-The future Javelin will have fragmentation for anti-personnel effects and a multipurpose warhead (MPWH) with shaped charges for armoured vehicles.
+Other improvements include a digital display, software processing enhancements and a remote view of the gunner display in an RS-170 standard video format.
+The Javelin missile also features fragmentation for anti-personnel effects and a multi-purpose warhead with shaped charges for armoured vehicles.

-The system is deployed and ready to fire in less than 30s and the reload time is less than 20s.
+The system is deployed and ready to fire in less than 30 seconds and the reload time is less than 20 seconds.
 The missile is mounted on the CLU and the gunner engages the target using the sight on the CLU, by placing a curser box over the image of the target.
 The gunner locks on the automatic target tracker in the missile by sending a lock-on-before-launch command to the missile.
-When the system is locked-on, the missile is ready to fire and the gunner does not carry out post launch tracking or missile guidance.
+When the system is locked on, the missile is ready to fire, and the gunner does not carry out post-launch tracking or missile guidance.

 Unlike laser beam riding or conventional wire or fibre-optic cable guided missiles, Javelin is autonomously guided to the target after launch, leaving the gunner free to reposition or reload immediately after launch.